mrgnlabs/octane/docs/library.md

 Octane's core provides helper functions for implementing your own gasless signing logic.

-You can view example of such usage in [octane-demo app's backend](https://github.com/sevazhidkov/octane-demo/blob/main/src/pages/api/auth-transactions/send.ts).
+You can view an example of such usage in [octane-demo app's backend](https://github.com/sevazhidkov/octane-demo/blob/main/src/pages/api/auth-transactions/send.ts).

 #### validateTransaction